yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 Before conducting your first whiteboard design session:

--   Read the student guide (including the case study) and trainer guide
+-   Read the Student guide (including the case study) and Trainer guide.

--   Become familiar with all key points and activities
+-   Become familiar with all key points and activities.

--   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions
+-   Plan the point you want to stress, which questions you want to drive, transitions, and be ready to answer questions.

--   Prior to the whiteboard design session, discuss the case study to pick up more ideas
+-   Prior to the whiteboard design session, discuss the case study to pick up more ideas.

--   Make notes for later
+-   Make notes for later.

 ## During the whiteboard design session: Tips for an effective whiteboard design session